ONGOING SCENE STUDY

 While the class work concentrates on process, there is an equal focus on the practical aspects of the career.
 This influences the material chosen and emphasis of each actor's growth.

 Classes are limited to 12 students.
-Class is on a 4-week cycle and meets once a week.
+Class is on a 4-week cycle and meets once a week, with an additional hold date.
 Once you are enrolled in the class, you may renew your spot.
 If you give it up, and wish to rejoin, you will be placed on the wait-list for the next cycle.

 Class times listed in EST: